 8) What would be the position of the medical profession and health services?

 A comprehensive health and rehabilitation service is Assumption B of the Report.
-It is recognised that the Plan for medical treatment may also restrict the scope of private general practice as not to make it worthwhile to preserve it.
+It is recognised that the Plan for medical treatment may so restrict the scope of private general practice as not to make it worthwhile to preserve it.
 This will be regarded as tantamount to nationalising general practitioners and dentists, and the proposals for institutional treatment will raise the same objections in the case of hospitals (paragraphs 431-437).
 Such a change in organisation is not essential to the Plan but is clearly favoured as best meeting the needs of the situation.

 9) Is the policy on Children’s Allowances to be accepted?

-This is Assumption A and the basic principal of Family Allowances is held to be generally accepted.
+This is Assumption A and the basic principle of Family Allowances is held to be generally accepted.
 Allowances are to be non-contributory, are to cover all children when the parent is not earning and all except the first when he is earning.

 One of the counter arguments has always been that there is no guarantee that the State’s money will benefit the children and that it is better, therefore to spend the money on extending State services for children.
 The Plan does not exclude this, but regards cash allowances as indispensible.